earwig/earwigbot/docs/toolset.rst

 The Wiki Toolset
 ================

-EarwigBot's answer to the `Pywikipedia framework`_ is the Wiki Toolset (:py:mod:`earwigbot.wiki`), which you will mainly access through :py:attr:`bot.wiki <earwigbot.bot.Bot.wiki>`.
+EarwigBot's answer to `Pywikibot`_ is the Wiki Toolset (:py:mod:`earwigbot.wiki`), which you will mainly access through :py:attr:`bot.wiki <earwigbot.bot.Bot.wiki>`.